chanzer0/MLB-DFS-Tools/README.md

 ```
 {
-    "projection_path": "projections.csv", // This is where projections are loaded from -- the required columns are "Name", "Salary", "Position" and "Fpts"
+    "projection_path": "projections.csv", // This is where projections are loaded from -- the required columns are "Name", "Salary", "Pos", "Team" and "Fpts"
-    "ownership_path": "ownership.csv", // This is where ownership is loaded from -- the required columns are "Name" and "Own%"
+    "ownership_path": "ownership.csv", // This is where ownership is loaded from -- the required columns are "Name", "Team", "Pos" and "Own%"
-    "player_path": "player_ids.csv", // This is where player ids are loaded from -- this is the direct player ID export from DraftKings/Fanduel found on the contest or edit lineups page.
+    "player_path": "player_ids.csv", // This is where player ids are loaded from -- this is the direct player ID export from DraftKings/Fanduel found on the contest or edit lineups page, no changes are required.
-    "boom_bust_path": "boom_bust.csv", // This is where boom/bust data (top golfers) is loaded from -- the required columns are "Name", "stddev", and "ceiling"
+    "boom_bust_path": "boom_bust.csv", // This is where boom/bust data (top golfers) is loaded from -- the required columns are "Name", "Pos", "Team", "StdDev", and "Ceiling"
     "contest_structure_path": "contest_structure.csv", // This is where GPP sim tournament structure is loaded from -- as seen above, the required columns are "Place", "Payout", "Field Size", "Entry Fee"
     "team_stacks_path" : "team_stacks.csv", //This is where field ownership is of specific team stacks (minimum 4 players from the same team in a lineup).
 Required columns are "Team" (abbreviation) and "Own%"
     "projection_minimum": 5,